Süleymanname: Death

 The Süleymannâme features various death scenes.
 These deaths are typically of foreigners in battles against the Ottomans.
 The death scenes are not overtly gruesome; there is no excess of blood nor extreme brutality done to the body.
 Rather, the Süleymannâme offers a stylized representation of death.
 In ‘Death of Canberdi Gazali," Canberdi Gazali falls into the river with a spear being driven into his body.
-While his facial expression is mildly suggest a scream, his body appears as an abstracted form with a spear protruding out and is not represented of a person on the brink of death in anguish.
+While his facial expression mildly suggests a scream, his body appears as an abstracted form with a spear protruding out and is not represented of a person on the brink of death in anguish.
 Surrounding him are "followers, dead and dying from their wounds"- while mild spurts of blood are drawn at their sides, it is difficult to distinguish if they are dead or sleeping.

 The subject of death itself is often obscured by compositional arrangement.
 In "Execution of Prisoners" the Ottoman execution of Hungarian war prisoners is showcased, with onlookers including soldiers and officers off in the distance.
 It is difficult to tell exactly where the prisoners are being executed because the scene is so busy.
 Distracting elements include the "rich floral patterns" employed and the clusters of surrounding figures.
 The "Death of Ahmed Pasa," focusing on the slaying of rebel leader Ahmed Pasa by Ayas Mehmed Pasa, also obscures death through a complicated composition.
 Ahmed Pasa's severed head is not immediately visible and almost blends into the ground it lies on.
 These scenes of enemy deaths focus their attention on the killers instead of the killed, emphasizing the power the Ottomans held over their enemies through these victories.
 Similar death scenes include "Death of Kalender" and "Death of Contender Mustafa."